thesabinelim/comp1531-slackr/README.md

 * 17/10/2019: Rules for handle creation updated " If the concatenation is longer than 20 characters, it is cutoff at 20 characters.
 If the handle is already taken, you may modify the handle in any way you see fit to make it unique."
 * 17/10/2019: Clarification added to "permissions" by providing examples to explain the difference more between general permissions and channel permissions
 * 18/10/2019: "note: this is not requried to be completed until iteration 3" added to uploadphoto
+* 24/10/2019: "exactly members" in the data types updated to say "ends in members"
+* 24/10/2019: Helpful example of how to use python datetime numerically
+* 24/10/2019: Clarified that { channels } refers to a dictionary

 ## Overview